DerrickLamers/grblwiki/Compiling-Grbl.md

 _This wiki is intended to provide various instructions on how to compile grbl.
 Once compiled, you should have a brand new .hex file to flash to your Arduino.
 Please feel free to contribute more up-to-date or alternative methods._

-#Via the Arduino IDE (All Platforms):
+#Via the Arduino IDE (All Platforms): Recommended for all users.

-### RECOMMENDED: All other methods below are just for reference.

 Thanks to the great people working on the Arduino IDE, it has everything you need to compile grbl included in their [software](http://arduino.cc/en/Main/Software) package.
-NOTE: This method compiles the source code into a new hex and automatically uploads it to an Arduino.
+This method compiles the Grbl source code and automatically uploads it to an Arduino.
 You can't directly flash a pre-compiled .hex file through the IDE interface.
 See our [Flashing Grbl to an Arduino](https://github.com/grbl/grbl/wiki/Flashing-Grbl-to-an-Arduino) wiki page for how to do this if you only have a .hex file.

-_NOTE: Before starting, make sure that any older installation of Grbl has been completely removed from the Arduino IDE._

-_NOTE: There have been reports of upload failures on some older Arduino boards.
-Typically, re-flashing the Arduino boot loader fixes this problem.
-This can be performed by a separate Arduino quite easily, and there are numerous online resources to show you how._
+_**NOTE: Before starting, delete prior Grbl library installations from the Arduino IDE.
+Otherwise, you'll have compiling issues!
+On a Mac, Arduino libraries are located in ```~/Documents/Arduino/libraries/```.
+On Windows, it's in ```My Documents\Arduino\libraries```.**_

-1. Download the Grbl source code from the home page.
+1. Download the Grbl source code.
- * Click the ```Download ZIP``` button on the lower right side of the home page.
+ * Click the ```Download ZIP``` button on the Grbl home page.
- * Once downloaded, unzip it and you'll have a folder called ```grbl-master``` or something similar.
+ * Unzip the download and you'll have a folder called ```grbl-master```.
+2. Launch the Arduino IDE
-2. Make sure you are using the most recent version of the Arduino IDE (last tested on v1.6.12).
+ * Make sure you are using the most recent version of the Arduino IDE!
-3. Trash all prior installed Grbl libraries from your Arduino library path!
-This can cause the compiler to point to the wrong files.
 3. Load Grbl into the Arduino IDE as a Library.
- * Launch the Arduino IDE.
- * Click the ```Sketch``` drop-down menu, navigate to ```Include Library```, and click ```Add .ZIP Library```, note that this still works with a folder (prior to IDE version 1.6.2 this will be ```Import Library...```, and click ```Add Library...```).
+ * Click the ```Sketch``` drop-down menu, navigate to ```Include Library``` and select ```Add .ZIP Library```.
- * Select the ```Grbl``` folder **_inside_** the ```grbl-master``` folder when asked to select a library folder you'd like to add.
-The correct folder **only** contains the source files and an example directory.
+ * **IMPORTANT:** Select the ```Grbl``` folder **_inside_** the ```grbl-master``` folder, which **only** contains the source files and an example directory.
- * It may take a few seconds for the Arduino IDE to import it.
- * _NOTE: For pre-v1.05 Arduino IDE users, you will need to manually add Grbl into your Arduino libraries, so that it will appear in the `Import Library...` menu.
-Search the internet for how to install, then skip to step 4._
+ * If you accidentally select the `.zip` file or the wrong folder, you will need to navigate to your Arduino library, delete the mistake, and re-do Step 3.
-4. Open the GrblUpload Arduino example.
+4. Open the `GrblUpload` Arduino example.
  * Click the ```File``` down-down menu, navigate to ```Examples->Grbl```, and select ```GrblUpload```.
 5. Compile and upload Grbl to your Arduino.
  * Connect your Arduino Uno to your computer.
  * Make sure your board is set to the Arduino Uno in the ```Tool->Board``` menu and the serial port is selected correctly in ```Tool->Serial Port```.
  * Click the ```Upload```, and Grbl should compile and flash to your Arduino!
 (Flashing with a programmer also works by using the ```Upload Using Programmer``` menu command.)

-Once you have your ```Grbl``` library set up in the Arduino IDE, you can update, replace, or modify the Grbl source code in the library folder.
-On a Mac, it's located in ```~/Documents/Arduino/libraries/```.
-On Windows, it's in ```My Documents\Arduino\libraries```.
-You may need to restart the Arduino IDE for this change to take effect.
+**_Advanced Users:_** Most users are just fine with Grbl's default build, but you can customize Grbl by editing the `config.h` file in the Arduino library (**not download**) folder.
+This file enables or disables all of Grbl's additional compile-time options.
+There are descriptions in the file that explains what they all do.
+Once edited and saved, just follow the steps above to flash your custom Grbl build!

 No fuss!
 No muss!

-_Last updated: 2016-12-09 by chamnit.
-(Tested on OS X 10.12 with Arduino IDE v1.6.12)_
+_NOTE: If you are having upload issues, try re-burning the Arduino bootloader.
+If you have a spare Arduino, it's [easy](https://www.arduino.cc/en/Tutorial/ArduinoISP)!_

+_Last updated: 2016-12-11_

 ------